MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-q-and-a.md

 The Q&A visual consists of four core components:

 - The question field, where users enter a question and see suggestions to help answer their question.
-- A prepopulated list of suggested questions.
+- A prepopulated list of suggested questions from Power BI.
-- An icon to convert the Q&A visual into a standard visual.
+- A convert icon to convert the Q&A visual into a standard visual.
-- An icon to open Q&A tooling, which allows designers to configure the underlying natural language engine.
+- A gear icon to open the Q&A **Tooling** pane, which allows designers to configure the underlying natural language engine.

 ## Prerequisites

-Review the following prerequisites for using Q&A in Power BI Desktop or the Power BI service.
+Review the following prerequisites for using the Q&A visual in Power BI Desktop or the Power BI service.

 # [Power BI Desktop](#tab/powerbi-desktop)